mauricemach/zappa/docs/crashcourse.md

 ## OK, so WTF did just happen?

-CoffeeScript is relatively new on the scene, so it might be worth it to compare this first example with the equivalent JavaScript:
+CoffeeScript is relatively new on the scene, so it might be worth it to compare that first example with the equivalent JavaScript:

 {% highlight javascript %}
 require('zappa')(function(){